ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

 ~~~~~~~~~~~~~~~

 1. Resume - Resuming will run the code until another breakpoint is hit or until
-the program finishes (see the figure below for icon).
+the program finishes (see Figure 2 for icon).

 2. Step Into - Stepping into will drop you into the next function called.
 For
-example, stepping into the ``bst.add()`` call in the image above will take you to
+example, stepping into the bst.add() call in the above image will take you to
-the bst class and inside the add method (see the figure below for icon).
+the bst class and inside the add method (see Figure 2 for icon).

 3. Step Over - Stepping Over will execute the current line of code and progress
-to the next line of code, stopping there (see the figure below for icon).
+to the next line of code, stopping there (see Figure 2 for icon).

-4. Step Return - Code will be executed until the next return statement
+4. Step Return - Code will be executed until the next return statement (see
-(see the figure below for icon).
+Figure 2 for icon).

 5. Breakpoint - A breakpoint is a stopping point in your code.
 When you set a
 breakpoint, the debugger will stop execution anytime it reaches there.
 You may
 add a breakpoint by clicking on the left hand side bar of the Eclipse code
-window (see the figure above).
+window (see Figure 1).

 .. odsafig:: Images/DebugList.png
    :align: center
    :capalign: center
    :figwidth: 90%
    :alt: Debug Steps

+   Figure 2

 *\*Note - There are a few more step functions not documented here, you can
 learn more about them* |external_link2|.